MJKWoolnough/jslib/README.md

 ## <a name="css">css</a>

-This module contains a simple class for generating CSS style elements.
+This module contains an extension to the CSSStyleSheet class for simple generation of CSS style elements.

 This module directly imports the [html](#html) module, and indirectly imports the [dom](#dom) module.